 Teams Phone Cost Modelling

-Teams Essentials + Teams Phone: Teams Essentials ($4) + Teams Phone ($8) + Calling Plan or carrier = $24–$36/user/month.
-The lowest-cost path to Teams-based telephony for organisations that do not need M365 productivity applications.
-A Google Workspace organisation adding Teams Phone for 500 users pays $12,000–$18,000/month instead of migrating to M365 E3 ($18,000/month) or E5 ($28,500/month).
+Teams Essentials ($4) + Teams Phone ($8) + Operator Connect/Direct Routing ($2 to $8) = $14 to $20/user/month.
+This is the lowest-cost path to Teams-based telephony for organisations that do not need M365 productivity applications.
+A Google Workspace organisation adding Teams Phone for 500 users pays $7,000 to $10,000/month instead of migrating to M365 E3 ($18,000/month) or E5 ($28,500/month).
+Compare against Zoom Phone ($10 to $20/user/month), RingCentral ($20 to $35/user/month), or 8x8 ($24 to $44/user/month).
+See Key Leverage Points for Microsoft Deals.

 Teams Rooms brings the Teams meeting experience into physical conference rooms through dedicated hardware (meeting displays, cameras, speakers, compute devices) with a room-specific licence.

-Teams Rooms Pro ($40/room/month): The full Teams Rooms experience: unlimited rooms, advanced room management in the Teams Rooms Pro Management portal, AI-powered intelligent room insights, remote device management, conditional access support for room accounts, dual-screen support, and premium meeting features including front row layout, intelligent speaker recognition, and spatial audio.
+Teams Rooms Pro ($40/room/month).
+The full Teams Rooms experience: unlimited rooms, advanced room management in the Teams Rooms Pro Management portal, AI-powered intelligent room insights, remote device management, conditional access support for room accounts, dual-screen support, and premium meeting features including front row layout, intelligent speaker recognition, and spatial audio.
 Teams Rooms Pro also includes Teams Phone for the room device, enabling the room to function as a conference phone.

-The licensing trap: Teams Rooms licences are per-room, not per-user.
+Teams Rooms licences are per-room, not per-user.
 Each conference room with Teams Rooms hardware needs its own licence.
 An enterprise with 200 conference rooms pays $8,000/month ($96,000/year) for Teams Rooms Pro.
-This cost is separate from the user-level Teams or M365 licences.
+This cost is separate from user-level Teams or M365 licences.
 Budget for Teams Rooms as a facilities cost, not a per-user IT cost, to avoid underestimating the total Teams investment.
+Teams Rooms requires certified hardware from Poly, Yealink, Logitech, Crestron, Neat, or Cisco, ranging from $2,000 to $5,000 for a small huddle room to $10,000 to $30,000+ for a large boardroom.

-Tier 6: Teams Premium ($10/user/month)
+Teams Premium ($10/user/month)

 Teams Premium is an add-on licence that provides advanced meeting features beyond what is included in standard Teams (whether through M365 or standalone).

-What Teams Premium does NOT include: Teams Phone (separate licence), Teams Rooms (separate licence), or any M365 productivity applications.
-Teams Premium enhances the meeting experience; it does not provide telephony, room management, or productivity tools.
+What Teams Premium does NOT include.
+Teams Phone (separate licence), Teams Rooms (separate licence), or any M365 productivity applications.
+Teams Premium enhances the meeting experience.
+It does not provide telephony, room management, or productivity tools.

 The Decision Framework: Which Teams Path Is Right?